vplauzon/vplauzon.github.io/_posts/2021/1/2021-02-10-rise-of-data-lake-table.md

 Could we have heterogeneous computes ingest data in data lake tables at the same time?

 We lack deep knowledge in the Data Lake Table format to answer that question but are skeptical about the capacity as this is general challenge for databases.

+Some form of coarse lock (e.g. a lock blob) might be possible but would be a crude solution.

 Again a centralized compute layer emmerges as we get deeper into requirements.